jajaperson/js-2-json/README.md

 ## Use Cases
-If you want to include dynamic values in a JSON configuration file, you can use a javascript file that `module.exports` the object and`js2json` to your build step.
+If you want to include dynamic values in a JSON configuration file, you can use a javascript file that `module.exports` the object and add `js2json` to your build step.